FN 5.7×28mm

-The FN 5.7×28mm (designated as the 5.7×28 by the C.I.P. and FN 5.7×28mm NATO) is a small-caliber, high-velocity, smokeless-powder, rebated, non-tapered, bottleneck, centerfire cartridge designed for pistols and personal defense weapons (PDW) uses, manufactured by FN Herstal.
-It is similar in length to the .22 WMR and .22 Hornet.
+The FN 5.7×28mm (designated as the 5.7×28 by the C.I.P. and 5.7×28mm NATO) is a small-caliber, high-velocity, smokeless-powder, rebated, non-tapered, bottleneck, centerfire cartridge designed for pistols and personal defense weapons (PDW) uses, manufactured by FN Herstal.
+It is similar in length to the .22 Winchester Magnum Rimfire (.22 WMR) and .22 Hornet.
 Unlike many new cartridges, it has no parent case; the complete package was developed from scratch by FN.

 The 5.7×28mm was developed in conjunction with the FN P90 PDW and later the FN Five-seven pistol in response to NATO requests as a replacement for the 9×19mm Parabellum cartridge.
 In 2002 and 2003, NATO conducted a series of tests to find a replacement.
 The tests compared the relative merits of the 5.7×28mm cartridge and the 4.6×30mm cartridge, which was created by Heckler & Koch as a competitor to the 5.7×28mm.
 The NATO group subsequently recommended the 5.7×28mm cartridge, citing superior performance in testing, but the German delegation objected and the standardization process was halted until 2021 when it was officially adopted as a NATO standard Standardization Agreement (STANAG) 4509.

-By 2006, FN's 5.7×28mm firearms—the P90 PDW and Five-seven pistol—were in service with military and police forces in over 40 nations throughout the world.
-In the United States, 5.7×28mm firearms are currently used by numerous law enforcement agencies, including the U.S. Secret Service.
+By 2006, FN's 5.7×28mm firearms — the P90 PDW and Five-seven pistol — were in service with military and police forces in over 40 nations throughout the world.
+In the United States, 5.7×28mm firearms are currently used by numerous law enforcement agencies, including the United States Secret Service.

 In addition to being used in the FN P90 and FN Five-seven firearms, the 5.7×28mm cartridge has subsequently been used in a number of other weapons, such as the AR-57 and FN PS90 carbines.
 Excel Arms has developed four firearms chambered in 5.7×28mm, MasterPiece Arms offers three different firearms in 5.7×28mm., and CMMG offers several of its AR-Style Banshee firearms in 5.7x28.
+RPC Fort introduced the Fort-28 in 2015.

-As of December 2019, Ruger offers its Ruger-57 semi-automatic pistol chambered in this cartridge.
-January 2021 saw the announcement by Kel-Tec of the P50 handgun, which uses 50 round P90 magazines.
+As of December 2019, Sturm, Ruger & Co. offers its Ruger-5.7 semi-automatic pistol chambered in this cartridge.
+January 2021 saw the announcement by KelTec of the P50 handgun, which uses 50 round P90 magazines.
 Palmetto State Armory introduced its Rock 5.7 pistol in January 2022; it became available for purchase in May 2022.
-In January 2023, Smith & Wesson introduced the M&P 5.7 gas assisted pistol.
+In January 2023, Smith & Wesson introduced the M&P 5.7 gas-assisted pistol.
 In January 2024, TİSAŞ introduced the PX-5.7, the first Turkish-made 5.7x28 pistol.
 In 2025 Kel-Tec announced the PR57, a top loading rotary barrel pistol.

-The 5.7×28mm cartridge itself is produced in a number of varieties, two of which—the SS195LF and SS197SR—are currently offered by FN to civilian shooters.
+The 5.7×28mm cartridge is produced in a number of varieties, two of which — the SS195LF and SS197SR — are currently offered by FN to civilian shooters.